mendes-jv/mendes-jv/README.md

 My journey in technology has taught me the value of collaboration and the importance of cultivating a respectful and inclusive work environment.
 As I progress in my studies, my priority is to find opportunities that allow me to further develop my skills while exercise my role as a citizen.

-If you share passion for music, have any intriguing ideas, or simply want to connect and exchange thoughts, send me a message!

 <div align="center">

 ## Where To Find Me